m3enzo/Advanced-Tab-Groups/README.md

 2. Follow [this guide](https://docs.zen-browser.app/guides/live-editing) to set up `userChrome.css`.
 3. Copy the CSS from this repository into your `userChrome.css` file.
 4. Add the configuration booleans listed below in `about:config` and adjust them to your liking.
-5. Right click on the tab tou want to group, select add tab to new group then follow the settup.
+5. Right click on the tab you want to group, select add tab to new group then follow the settup.
 (If this is not an option please check step 1)
 6. Enjoy your customized tab groups!

 ---